Laramie, North Park and Western Railroad: History

-The railroad was established in 1901 as the Laramie, Hahns Peak and Pacific Railway Company by Issac Van Horn, who planned to construct the line to the mining camps near Gold Hill in the Snowy Range west of Laramie.
+The railroad was established in 1901 as the Laramie, Hahns Peak and Pacific Railway Company by Isaac Van Horn, who planned to construct the line to the mining camps near Gold Hill in the Snowy Range west of Laramie.
 Van Horn and his partners also invested in the mining camp of Centennial 30 mi west of Laramie at the base of the mountains.
-Under the auspices of the Acme Consolidated Gold & Mining Company the partners constructed a sawmill, lumber yard, newspaper and other improvements.
-Fighting financial issues, the railroad did not arrive in Centennial until 1907 after mining operations in the Snowy Range has mostly died out.
+Under the auspices of the Acme Consolidated Gold & Mining Company, the partners constructed a sawmill, lumber yard, newspaper, and other improvements.
+Fighting financial issues, the railroad did not arrive in Centennial until 1907 after mining operations in the Snowy Range had mostly died out.

 The company opted to go south to North Park in Colorado.
 The company bought part of a coal deposit near Walden, Colorado and named it Coalmont.
-The first train reached Walden in October, 1911 and Coalmont in December.
+The first train reached Walden in October 1911 and Coalmont in December.
 The line was very difficult and expensive to operate during winter.
-In 1914 the company was unable to pay its mortgage and the Colorado, Wyoming and Eastern Railroad took control of the line.
-In April 1924 the line was sold to new owners that renamed it the Northern Colorado and Eastern Railroad Company.
-The citizens in Laramie requested the name of the town be in the line, so in June it was renamed again as Laramie, North Park and Western Railroad.
-David Webster Adamson retired as general superintendent of the Laramie, North Park and Western railroad on June 1, 1941.
+In 1914, the company was unable to pay its mortgage and the Colorado, Wyoming and Eastern Railroad took control of the line.
+In April 1924, the line was sold to new owners who renamed it the Northern Colorado and Eastern Railroad Company.
+The citizens in Laramie requested the name of the town be in the line, so in June, it was renamed again as Laramie, North Park and Western Railroad.
+David Webster Adamson retired as general superintendent of the Laramie, North Park, and Western railroad on June 1, 1941.

 The line continued to struggle through the 1930s, and the Interstate Commerce Commission urged Union Pacific to take over.
-In 1935 the UP acquired control of the LNP&W, and Union Pacific ran the line under the LNP&W name until 1951 when the companies merged, the line becoming the Coalmont Branch of the Union Pacific, and the LNP&W depot in Laramie was closed.
-Shortline Wyoming Colorado Railroad bought the line in 1987, and subsequently abandoned it in Summer of 1999.
+In 1935, the UP acquired control of the LNP&W, and Union Pacific ran the line under the LNP&W name until 1951, when the companies merged, the line becoming the Coalmont Branch of the Union Pacific, and the LNP&W depot in Laramie was closed.
+Shortline Wyoming Colorado Railroad bought the line in 1987, and subsequently abandoned it in the Summer of 1999.